quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part16_Trajectory_Samp.md

 :p What did the authors do in Exercise 8.8, and what can you discuss about their results?
 ??x
-In Exercise 8.8, the authors replicated the experiment shown in the lower part of Figure 8.8 but with a different branching factor \( b = 3 \).
+In Exercise 8.8, the authors replicated the experiment shown in the lower part of Figure 8.8 but with a different branching factor $b = 3$.
 This was done to investigate how varying the branching factor affects learning curves.

 The results likely showed differences in convergence and performance based on the branching factor.
 Higher branching factors might lead to more varied exploration, potentially improving long-term performance compared to smaller factors where initial focus might be too narrow.